What is AEO? Answer Engine Optimization Explained (2026)

 - internal links to deepen context.

-That is the logic behind leading with a direct answer and the supporting systems behind schema markup that answer engines actually use.
+That is the logic behind leading with a direct answer and schema markup that answer engines actually use.
 AEO is not about writing robotic text.
 It is about reducing ambiguity.

 Lead with a direct answer

-The main answer should appear immediately below the page title or opening section, not halfway down the page.
+The main answer should appear immediately below the page title, not halfway down the page.
 If the user asks “What is answer engine optimization?”, the page should answer that question in plain language before moving into nuance, examples, or history.

 Use question-based headings and atomic paragraphs